 Prioritize getting 7–8 hours of sleep each night.
 Sleep is when healing and repair occur in the body, so proper rest is necessary to be able to combat stress throughout your waking hours.
 Your brain releases the hormone melatonin to help you fall and stay asleep.
 You can take melatonin in supplement form before bed to ease you into sleep with no habit-forming effects.

 Proper nutrition can counterbalance the negative impact of stress by supporting your immune system, stabilizing mood, and reducing blood pressure.
-Choose whole grains to get your B vitamins, including pantothenic acid (vitamin B5); fruits and vegetables for their sugar-balancing fibre, vitamin C, and phytonutrients; lean proteins for a healthy immune system; and foods rich in omega-3 fats to combat inflammation.
+Choose whole grains to get your B vitamins, including pantothenic acid (vitamin B5); fruits and vegetables for their sugar-balancing fiber, vitamin C, and phytonutrients; lean proteins for a healthy immune system; and foods rich in omega-3 fats to combat inflammation.

 Be physically active.

 Exercise is an excellent way to reduce stress hormones like cortisol and adrenaline, while increasing endorphins that are the body’s natural painkillers and mood elevators.
 Regular exercise for 20–30 minutes a day can improve circulation, increase self-confidence, relax you, and help you feel happier.
 Engage in activities that you enjoy and can do at home if you need to, such as yoga, dancing, or circuit training.

 Fresh air is powerful and the beauty in nature is very grounding, whether you are walking down a tree-lined city street or hiking through a dense forest.
 Take five minutes outside to rejuvenate and reset the stress button.